 Narcotics Anonymous – Helping Addicts Get Clean Since 1953

 Narcotics Anonymous (N.A.) is a 12-step program designed to help addicts stop using drugs and help them find a new way to live.
-The program happens at regularly help meetings.
+The program happens at regularly scheduled meetings.

 The program was created in 1953 by a recovering addict named Jimmy K. and founded in California with the help of other recovering addicts.
 N.A. was modeled after the Alcoholics Anonymous program and was born out of a need for a solution that focused not on alcohol addiction, but drug addiction.

 Today, there are more than 67,000 weekly N.A. meetings held in 139 different countries in 16 different languages.

 Learn more about the history of Narcotics Anonymous.

 Narcotics Anonymous is a program designed for addicts seeking recovery from drug addiction.
 Not sure if you are an addict?
 Here is what N.A. has to say on the subject when it comes to who is an addict:

 “Most of us do not have to think twice about this question.
 WE KNOW!
 Our whole life and thinking was centered in drugs in one form or another – the getting and using and finding ways and means to get more.
 We lived to use and used to live.
 Very simply, an addict is a man or woman whose life is controlled by drugs.
 We are people in the grip of a continuing and progressive illness whose ends are always the same: jails, institutions, and death,” (Narcotics Anonymous, “Basic Text,” p.
 3)

 After reading this excerpt from the N.A.
 Basic Text, can you relate?
 If so, N.A. might be the place for you!